jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 [^neovimhaskell]: While listed under "neovimhaskell" on GitHub, this plugin works with normal Vim, too.

 [^one-tool]: Chris Done explains the appeal of solving style issues with tooling for Haskell well.
 The moral of the story is that hindent version 5 ships with only the most popular style formatter in an effort to arrive at a singular Haskell style: <http://chrisdone.com/posts/hindent-5>

+[^build]: We want to install `ghc-mod` once in every project.
+You can do it globally, but it might get out of sync with your current project.

 [^neomake]: Some people are familiar with Neomake for this task.
 However, Neomake is much more minimal than ALE.
 Neomake basically only builds, whereas ALE is more configurable and hackable.